momo074/secloganalysis/README.md

 # SecLogAnalysis

 ## Description
-SecLogAnalysis est un outil d'analyse de logs de sécurité conçu pour identifier les activités suspectes.
-Il utilise des expressions régulières et des heuristiques pour détecter les tentatives d'intrusion et les comportements anormaux dans les logs.
+SecLogAnalysis is a security log analysis tool designed to identify suspicious activity.
+It uses regular expressions and heuristics to detect intrusion attempts and anomalous behavior in logs.

 ## Installation
-Clonez le dépôt et installez les dépendances :
+Clone the repository and install the dependencies:

 git clone https://github.com/mauricechicoine/secloganalysis.git cd secloganalysis pip install -r requirements.txt

-## Utilisation
+## Usage
-Exécutez le script principal pour analyser les logs :
+Run the main script to analyze the logs:

-python seclog_analyzer.py /chemin/vers/les/logs
+python seclog_analyzer.py /path/to/the/logs

 ## Contribution
-Les contributions sont les bienvenues !
-Veuillez ouvrir une issue ou une pull request pour proposer des améliorations ou des corrections.
+Contributions are welcome!
+Please open an issue or a pull request to suggest improvements or corrections.

+Translated with DeepL.com (free version)